Connor Stalions: Marine Corps career

-Stalions served five years in the U.S. Marine Corps from 2017-2022 as a Logistics Officer, stationed in Camp Pendleton, CA. He reached the rank of Captain and received an Honorable Discharge in 2022 as he transitioned to the University of Michigan football program in an official role.
+Stalions served five years in the U.S. Marine Corps from 2017–2022 as a Logistics Officer, stationed in Camp Pendleton, CA. He reached the rank of Captain and received an Honorable Discharge in 2022 as he transitioned to the University of Michigan football program in an official role.

 Coaching career

 University of Michigan

 Stalions was employed by the Michigan football program as a Defensive Analyst from May 2022 to October 2023.
 Stalions had a significant role in the recruiting department and assisting the defensive staff.
 In Stalions' final three years with Michigan including his volunteer time with the program, Michigan won three consecutive Big Ten Championships and the 2023 National Championship.

-Role in advanced scouting scandal
+Role in advance scouting scandal

 The NCAA publicly announced a mid-season investigation into Stalions and the Michigan football program in October 2023, which many referred to as a "sign stealing" scandal (though "sign stealing" is permitted by the NCAA).
 The scope of the University of Michigan's sign-stealing operation included both video evidence of electronics prohibited by the NCAA to steal signs and a significant paper trail, per sources.
 Stalions purchased tickets in his own name for more than 30 games over three years at 11 different Big Ten schools.
 The NCAA revealed that Stalions referred to this group as the "KGB", and the scheme had scouted at least 13 future opponents over 52 contests.
 In a recorded call, Stalions referred to sideline footage obtained as "dirty film".

 On November 3, 2023, Stalions, who was at the center of the scandal, resigned.
 Stalions himself was also photographed in disguise on the sidelines for a game Central Michigan played against Michigan State on September 1, 2023.
 A former staffer stated that Stalions was there to both decipher Michigan State's signals and help with play-calling.
-When asked by NCAA investigators if he attended the MSU-CMU game, Connor stated that he "did not recall" attending a specific game.
+When asked by NCAA investigators whether he attended the MSU-CMU game, Connor stated that he "did not recall" attending a specific game.

-The NCAA banned advanced scouting in 1994 as a "cost-cutting measure designed to promote equity for programs that could not afford to send scouts;" though a solid majority of schools voted to overturn the ban in 2013, the motion failed to reach the required 62.5% supermajority.
+The NCAA banned advance scouting in 1994 as a "cost-cutting measure designed to promote equity for programs that could not afford to send scouts;" though a solid majority of schools voted to overturn the ban in 2013, the motion failed to reach the required 62.5% supermajority.

-The NCAA initially contacted Stalions following the 2023-24 season and interviewed him in the spring of 2024.
+The NCAA initially contacted Stalions following the 2023–24 season and interviewed him in the spring of 2024.
 No public information has been released regarding which specific bylaw(s) the NCAA alleges Stalions violated.
-Bylaw 11.6.1 prevents "advanced in-person scouting of a future opponent in the same season" by institutional staff members.
+Bylaw 11.6.1 prevents "advance in-person scouting of a future opponent in the same season" by institutional staff members.

+On August 15, 2025, the NCAA would issue an eight-year show-cause order against Stalions.